kmarkus/rFSM/doc/README.txt

   active: root.world(done)
   queue:  e_done@root.world

-  ... causes a transtion to done.
-As the 'world' state completion event does not trigger any transitons, running =step()= again does not cause any changes:
+  ... causes a transition to =world=.
+As the =world= state completion event does not trigger any transitons, running =step()= again does not cause any changes: